Projects across the north of Australia are reducing wildfire by 50%, and generating nearly 10m tonnes of mitigation worth over $90m annually.

 With better understanding of the role that fire plays in climate change, methodologies were developed that measure carbon emissions avoided from shifting the seasonality of fire.
 These methodologies enable quantification of the emissions savings generated by the use of traditional fire management practices.
 Now recognised by the Australian Government’s Emissions Reduction Fund, these methodologies enable Indigenous land managers to generate carbon credits.

-From the first project in West Arnhem Land.
+From the first project in West Arnhem Land

 The first project to use Indigenous fire management techniques to generate carbon credits was the West Arnhem Land Fire Agreement (WALFA) fire project, beginning in 2006.
 The images for West Arnhem Land illustrate the impact of the reintroduction of traditional fire management practises.